PrestaShop/prestashop-specs/back-office/wishlist.md

 Favorites heart for combinations: in the list pages, the heart will not be filled in if the default combination is not selected
 ![wishlist screen 4](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-4.png)

 If the user clicks on the filled-in heart again, the product is removed from the wishlist.
-If the product is deleted the seller, it should no longer appear in the users' favourites lists.
+If the product is deleted by the seller, it should no longer appear in the users' favorites lists.

 For a non-logged-in user:
 For a non-logged-in user: when they click on the heart, a login pop-up opens informing them that they need to be logged in to add a product to their favourites: